filipvanlaenen/hungarian_polls/methodology.md

 number of seats the parties received.

 The results show, quite naturally, that the seat projections are more accurate for electoral systems that are more proportional.
-But even for electoral systems, the seat projections stay relatively close to the actual seat distribution of the election.
-Larger parties, for which even non-proportional electoral systems often will behave in a fairly linear way, get more accurate results than small parties, which will often strugle with e.g. local or national electoral thresholds.
+But even for non-proportional electoral systems, the seat projections stay relatively close to the actual seat distribution of the election.
+Larger parties, for which non-proportional electoral systems often will behave in a fairly linear way, get more accurate results than smaller parties, which will often strugle with e.g. local or national electoral thresholds.

 #### United Kingdom, 8 June 2017